AANA steps up to tackle greenwashing: New Environmental Claims Code effective March 2025

 The Code focuses on five clear principles to help businesses navigate the growing demand for transparency around environmental claims:

-These rules are designed to help ensure that environmental claims are not only clear and truthful but also backed by evidence, providing more confidence to consumers and making advertising more transparent.
+These rules ensure environmental claims are clear, truthful, and supported by evidence, boosting consumer confidence and making advertising more transparent.

 What happens if you don’t comply?

 If a brand doesn’t comply with the new Code, complaints can be lodged with Ad Standards, Australia’s advertising regulator.
-If the complaint is upheld, the business will be required to amend or remove the ad, and the case will be made public.
-Businesses could also face legal action under Australian Consumer Law (ACL) if the claims are found to be misleading or false, which could harm their reputation and lead to financial consequences.
+If a complaint is upheld, the business must amend or remove the ad, and the case will be made public.
+Misleading or false claims could lead to legal action under Australian Consumer Law (ACL), damaging the business’s reputation and causing financial consequences.

 Why does this matter?

 This update is a big step in making sure that businesses are held accountable for the environmental claims they make.
-As more Australians are choosing to support companies with strong sustainability practices, it’s essential that brands are transparent about their efforts.
-This isn’t just about avoiding legal trouble; it’s about creating trust and ensuring that consumers can believe what they see in advertising.
+As more Australians choose to support sustainable brands, it’s crucial for businesses to be transparent about their practices.
+This not only helps avoid legal issues but also builds trust, ensuring consumers can rely on advertising claims.